 So long as there aren’t any people in need of immediate medical attention, ambulances in 2019 will now be allowed to offer emergency transport to police dogs that have been injured in the line of duty, helping them reach emergency veterinary clinics sooner.

 Several bills recently passed have been aimed at improving school safety.
 All of them involve greater communication with local law enforcement, as well as implementing new procedures for preventing and reporting threats and incidents.

 Stricter Petition Rules

 If you’re a social justice warrior, or just someone who’s always looking to make a difference, getting a proposal on a statewide ballot could be a bit harder for you in the future.
 While there used to be no geographic requirements in place for where your signatures could come from, new laws will now require that petitions have no more than 15 percent of its signatures come from one district.
-If you have a legal issue, and you’re not sure who to call, just know, our revered attorneys at The Law Offices of Daniel J. Harris, P.C. are always here for you.
+If you have a legal issue, and you’re not sure who to call, just know, our revered attorneys at Harris Law are always here for you.
 Call 231.347.4444 or fill out the free consultation form in the sidebar to schedule your free personal consultation.